algosup/2024-2025-project-4-web-fpga-team-2/documents/TestPlan/testPlan.md

 - **Test Plan:** it documents our approach and methodology for testing, explaining how tests will be managed and performed.

-- **Test Cases:** It represent a set of tests created to ensure that our application works as intended.
+- **Test Cases:** It represents a set of tests created to ensure that our application works as intended.

+- **Test Scripts:** programs that help enhance some test in terms of efficiency and speed.

-- **GitHub issue:** This section documents any identified issues encountered during the testing phase.
+- **GitHub's issue:** This section documents any identified issues encountered during the testing phase.

 </details>